 Kennedy Jenks offers a summer internship program out of several of our offices every year.
 Through our programs, our interns get hands-on experience on a variety of projects our engineers an scientists work on across the country.
 Students can apply to our internship positions from late March through early June on our Current Openings page.

 “I have learned that I may change my path to structural engineering through this internship.
 Once I saw projects and construction sites I came to the realization that structural engineering is what I am most interested in.
 I am very surprised that my mindset changed…I am thankful that I was given the exposure to realize what my true interest was.” -Summer 2019 Intern

 Commitment to Equal Opportunity and Affirmative Action

-KJ is an Equal Opportunity/Affirmative Action employer.
+Kennedy Jenks is an Equal Opportunity/Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, creed, sex, pregnancy and pregnancy-related conditions, sexual orientation, gender identity, national origin, age, marital status, disability, citizenship status, genetics, protected veteran status, or any other characteristics protected by applicable law.